-- Teacher-Student-Resource Person- Administrator Conference - In-school Suspension (one to three days) - Detention - -Before School -After School -Saturday - Referral to School Peer Jury in lieu of suspension (if available and approved by principal) - Suspension of CPS Network privileges for improper use of the CPS Network for one to five days, in addition to any other disciplinary action listed- - Balanced and restorative justice strategies may be used where appropriate and approved by the school administration, provided that all participation is voluntary. (see Appendix G).
+- ◆ Teacher-Student-Resource Person- Administrator Conference - In-school Suspension (one to three days) - Detention - -Before School -After School -Saturday - Referral to School Peer Jury in lieu of suspension (if available and approved by principal) - Suspension of CPS Network privileges for improper use of the CPS Network for one to five days, in addition to any other disciplinary action listed2 - Balanced and restorative justice strategies may be used where appropriate and approved by the school administration, provided that all participation is voluntary (see Appendix G).

-&lt;sup>1 Non-educational materials include, but are not limited to, games, pornographic material, or other inappropriate material.
+1 Non-educational materials include, but are not limited to, games, pornographic material, or other inappropriate material.

-&lt;sup>2 Disciplinary actions regarding network privileges only apply to network offenses.
+Disciplinary actions regarding network privileges only apply to network offenses.